Danny Rolling: Shreveport murders and tip about Rolling

 Louisiana police alerted Florida authorities to an unsolved triple murder in Shreveport on November 4, 1989.
-Detectives noted similarities between the Gainesville murders and those of 55-year-old Tom Grissom, his 24-year-old daughter Julie, and his 8-year-old grandson Sean.
+Detectives noted similarities between the Gainesville murders and those of 55-year-old William Grissom, his 24-year-old daughter Julie, and his 8-year-old grandson Sean.
 The family was attacked in their home while preparing for dinner.
 Afterwards, Julie Grissom's body had been mutilated, cleaned, and posed.

 Don Maines, an investigator with the Florida Department of Law Enforcement, traveled to Shreveport in November 1990 because of similarities between the two sets of murders; these included posing of the victims, tape residue on the victims' bodies, and vinegar used to cleanse the bodies.
 Maines said they tested the body fluids from the perpetrator in Shreveport and found that this person also had type B blood.
 He called the match to the evidence in Gainesville a "revelation" in the case.

 Shortly after Maines' trip to Shreveport, a Shreveport resident, Cindy Juracich, called Crime Stoppers to report that Danny Rolling was possibly connected to the murders in both cities.
 Three months earlier, in August 1990, Juracich heard a news report about a string of murders as she traveled through the Florida Panhandle.
 The report made her think about Rolling, whom she met at her Louisiana hometown church, and his possible link to the murder of the Grissoms in Shreveport.
 Rolling had said deeply disturbing things to her and her then-husband, Steven Dobbin.
 "He'd come over every night for a while, and then one night, Steven came in and he goes, 'He's got to go, Juracich said.
 She also said that Dobbin told her that Rolling told him he had a problem.
 "I said, 'What kind of problem, Juracich said, "[and Steven said], 'He likes to stick knives into people.
 Juracich said she dismissed these comments because she did not want to believe Rolling could be responsible for the murders in Shreveport.
 Rolling had also told her, One day, I'm going to leave this town and I'm going to go where the girls are beautiful and I can just lay in the sun and watch beautiful women all day.